← Back to Blog

 6. kube-proxy updates iptables/ipvs rules for service routing

-What makes this answer strong: Mentioning etcd as the source of truth, and the reconciliation loop pattern (desired state vs actual state).
+What makes this answer strong: Mentioning etcd as the source of truth and the reconciliation loop pattern.

 Explain the difference between a Service and an Ingress

 Service: Exposes pods internally (ClusterIP) or externally (NodePort, LoadBalancer).
-Operates at Layer 4 (TCP/UDP).
+Layer 4 (TCP/UDP).
 One service = one endpoint.

 Ingress: Routes HTTP/HTTPS traffic at Layer 7 based on host and path rules.
-One Ingress controller (nginx, traefik, ALB) can route to multiple services.
-Supports TLS termination, path-based routing, host-based routing.
+One Ingress controller can route to multiple services.
+Supports TLS termination and path-based routing.

 What is a PodDisruptionBudget and why does it matter?

-PodDisruptionBudget (PDB) limits how many pods of a deployment can be unavailable simultaneously during voluntary disruptions (node drains, cluster upgrades).
+PodDisruptionBudget (PDB) limits how many pods can be unavailable simultaneously during voluntary disruptions (node drains, cluster upgrades).

 spec: